dougeby/IntuneDocs/intune/vpn-setting-configure-per-app.md

 ## Per-app VPN with Zscaler

 Zcaler Private Access (ZPA) integrates with Azure Active Directory (Azure AD) for authentication.
 As a result, you can skip the certificate profile instructions below if you're using ZPA.
-If you have per-app VPN profile set up for Zscaler, opening one of the associated apps doesn't automatically connect to ZPA; instead, the user needs to sign into the Zscaler app first, and remote access will be limited to the associated apps.
+If you have a per-app VPN profile set up for Zscaler, opening one of the associated apps doesn't automatically connect to ZPA; instead, the user needs to sign into the Zscaler app first, and remote access will be limited to the associated apps.

 ## Prerequisites for per-app VPN